abhiTronix/deffcode/docs/recipes/advanced/update-metadata.md

     Hence for instance, if "source_video_resolution" is assigned `"1280x720"` _(i.e. `string` datatype value instead of `list`)_, then it will be discarded.

-In this example we will probe all metadata information available within `foo.mp4` video file, and alter frame size _(originally `1920x1080`)_ and pixel-format  _(originally `rgb24`)_ to our desired values through overloaded `metadata` property object in FFdecoder API, and thereby preview them using OpenCV Library's `cv2.imshow()` method.
+In this example we will probe all metadata information available within `foo.mp4` video file, and override frame size _(originally `1920x1080`)_ and pixel-format  _(originally `rgb24`)_ to our desired values through overloaded `metadata` property object in FFdecoder API, and thereby preview them using OpenCV Library's `cv2.imshow()` method.

-!!! warning "The value assigned to [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object can be of [`dictionary`](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) datatype only.
+!!! danger "The value assigned to [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object can be of [`dictionary`](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) datatype only.
 Any other type will immediately raise `ValueError`!"

-!!! note "Once the [`formulate()`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.formulate) method is called, the metadata information present in FFdecoder API is finalized and thereby used to formulate its default pipeline for decoding real-time video-frames.
+!!! alert "Once the [`formulate()`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.formulate) method is called, the metadata information present in FFdecoder API is finalized and thereby used to formulate its default pipeline for decoding real-time video-frames.
 Therefore make all changes to video properties beforehand."

 ```python
 # import the necessary packages